Skip to content

 Why we curate by criteria, not commercial relationship

-The 14 châteaux on this page meet a published threshold for full sole use, on-site sleeping, a verified catering arrangement, and English-speaking coordination.
-The order reflects operational detail and regional variety.
+Every château on this page meets a published threshold for full sole use, on-site sleeping, a verified catering arrangement, and English-speaking coordination.
+The order reflects depth of detail and regional variety, not who pays.
 Editorial selection rather than commercial ranking is what makes this a curated guide rather than a directory.

 Ready to shortlist your South of France château?